RitzGit/RitzGit/README.md

 -->

 - 🌱 I’m currently learning Rust
-- 🔭 I’m currently working on a set of audio effect modules to hook up in Jack in order to learn the basics of DSP
+- 🔭 I’m currently working on a delay plugin in Rust
-- 😄 Pronouns: He/They
+- 😄 Pronouns: She/They

 There's so many technologies and languages I want to learn, but also so little time :(